frankpablo/smith-site/docs/teaching/csc110/csc110GitHub-class.md

 git pull
 ```

-After this instruction, a window will ope in the editor with a bunch of comented out text.
-This is where you manually insert a commit message for your action tesolving the conflicts.
+After this instruction, a window will ope in the editor with a bunch of commented out text.
+This is where you manually insert a commit message for your action resolving the conflicts.

 You only need to add a line above the text indicating the commit message.
 For example: `Resolving commit conflicts`, and then click on the check mark that accepts the message (top right of the editor window).